-Code Title Credit Hours

-General Education General Education
+General Education

+ochiciat Educat

-Written Communic Written Communications
+Written Communications

-Oral Communication ons 3
+Oral Communications

-ECO 151 Principles of Macroeconomics (MOTR ECON 101) 3
+ECO 151 Principles of Macroeconomics (MOTR ECON 101)

 ECO 152 Principles of Microeconomics (MOTR ECON 102) 3

 XXX xxx Social & Behavioral Sciences: Civics Requirement 3

-Select one of the following math courses: 3-4
+Select one of th e following math courses: 3-4

 MTH 160 Precalculus Algebra (MOTR MATH 130)

 MTH 186 Survey of Calculus (or higher)

-XXX xxx XXX xxx Humanities and Fine Arts Electives 1
+XXX xxx Humanities and Fine Arts Electives 9

-XXX xxx Natural Sciences Electives with a MOTR designation (one lab course required) 2 7
+XXX xxx Natural Sciences Electives with a MOTR designation (one lab course required) 7

-CORE 42 Elective 4
+CORE 42 Elective 2 4

-Choose from th e following:
+Choose from the following:

-Ü ner is strongly recommended (excluding any math meet program requirements); or,
+igher is strongly recommended (excluding any math to meet program requirements); or,

-Course(s) desig nated with a MOTR number
+Course(s) des ignated with a MOTR number

-Program Requirements
+Program Requi rements

 ACC 110 Financial Accounting I 4

-ACC 114 Managerial Accounting 3
+ACC 114 Managerial Accounting

 BUS 104 Introduction to Business Administration 3

-BUS 201 Elementary Business Statistics (Recommended) 3
+BUS 201 Elementary Statistics (Recommended) 3

 or MTH 180 Introductory Statistics (MOTR MATH 110)

 Electives

+Liectives

-Select 2 of the follo owing: 6
+Select 2 of the follo 6

-BLW 101 Business Law 3
+BLW 101 Business Law I

 or BLW 201 Legal Environment of Business

-FIN 201 Fundamentals of Finance 3
+FIN 201 Fundamentals of Finance

-IB 100 International Business 3
+IB 100 International Business

-IS 116 Computer Literacy 3
+IS 116 Computer Literacy

-MGT 204 Business Organization and Management 3
+MGT 204 Business Organization and Management

-MKT 203 Principles of Marketing 3
+MKT 203 Principles of Marketing

-Total Credit Hours 60-61
+Total Credit Hour s 60-61

-- There is a limit of three (3) credit hours of Performance courses that can be applied to the Humanities and Fine Arts Knowledge Area and to the total CORE 42. - Students must complete seven (7) credit hours from at least two (2) different prefixes.
-One course must contain a laboratory component. - Students are encouraged to check with an advisor at the transferring institution to determine if these credits will transfer.
+There is a limit of three (3) credit hours of Performance courses that can be applied to the Humanities and Fine Arts Knowledge Area and to the total CORE 42.

+Students must complete seven (7) credit hours from at least two (2) different prefixes.
+One course must contain a laboratory component.

+Students are encouraged to check with an advisor at the transferring institution to determine if these credits will transfer.

 Missouri Civics Examination.
 Students entering college for the very first time in fall 2019 and who intend to complete an associate's degree must successfully complete a civics examination.
-Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouricivics-exam.aspx.
+Information on who is eligible for a waiver can be found on our website: https://stlcc.edu/programs-academics/missouri-civics-exam.aspx.

-Code Title Hours Prerequisites Milestones/Notes First Year Fall ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079.
-COM 101 or 107 Oral Communication I (MOTR COMM 100) or Public Speaking (MOTR COMM 110) 3 Reading Proficiency or concurrent enrollment in ENG 070.
-MTH 160 or 186 Precalculus Algebra (MOTR MATH 130) or 3-4 MTH 140 with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency.
-The following courses do not satisfy the math requirement for this degree: MTH 161, MTH 166, MTH 170, MTH 180, MTH 185 Social & Behavioral Sciences: Civics Requirement 3 Suggested: MOTR HIST 101 or MOTR HIST 102 BUS 104 Introduction to Business Administration 3 Reading Proficiency.
-Credit Hours 15-16
+Code Title Hours Prerequisites Milestones/Notes First Year Fall ENG 101 College Composition I (MOTR ENGL 100) 3 Placement score or ENG 030 or ENG 070 with a grade of "C" or better or recommendation of department and Reading Proficiency or concurrent enrollment in RDG 079 COM 101 or 107 Oral Communication I (MOTR COMM 100) or Public Speaking (MOTR COMM 110) 3 Reading Proficiency or concurrent enrollment in ENG 070 MTH 160 or 186 Precalculus Algebra (MOTR MATH 130) or 3-4 MTH 140 with a grade of "C" or better or satisfactory score on placement test, and Reading Proficiency The following courses do not satisfy the math requirement for this degree: MTH 161, MTH 166, MTH 170, MTH 180, MTH 185 Social & Behavioral Sciences: Civics Requirement 3 Suggested: MOTR HIST 101 or MOTR HIST 102 BUS 104 Introduction to Business Administration 3 Reading Proficiency Credit Hours 15-16